Project 2: swish - A Simple Command-Line Shell

 - Reuse helper utilities.

-are powerful. - Use proper memory cleanup.
+string_vectorandjob_listare powerful. - Use proper memory cleanup.
 Avoid leaks when possible.

 - Get comfortable with signals.
 Debugging signal issues is tricky but rewarding.